Duality, extreme points and hulls for noncommutative partial convexity: Free analog of the Lasserre-Parrilo construction in the Gamma -convex setting

 \subsection{Introduction and basic notation}

 A free analog of the Lasserre-Parrilo relaxations was introduced and studied in \cite{HKM16}.
-By adapting those methods, we give a construction of a sequence $\mathcal{D}^\Gat_{A^{(d)}}$ of free $\Gat$-spectrahedra in increasingly larger spaces whose projections give better and better approximations of the operator $\Gat$-convex hull of the positivity domain $\mathcal D_p$ of a symmetric matrix-valued noncommutative polynomial $p$,
+By adapting those methods, we give a construction of a sequence $\mathcal{D}^\Gat_{A^{(d)}}$ of free $\Gat$-spectrahedra {in increasingly many auxiliary variables} whose projections give better and better approximations of the operator $\Gat$-convex hull of the positivity domain $\mathcal D_p$ of a symmetric matrix-valued noncommutative polynomial $p$,

+{\CCBB In what follows we work with matrix-valued $\Gamma$-pencils with auxiliary variables.
+See equation~\eqref{eq: gen-sp}.
+There are two related reasons for working with matrix-valued pencils $L^\Gamma .$ For computational purposes one is forced to cut down to finite dimensions; and, as explained in Remark \ref{r:not:vac}(2), under a bit of an additional hypothesis a $\Gamma $-convex set is a \Hilby $\Gamma $-spectrahedron.
+No approximation {(with projections of such sets)} is needed.} {\CCBB Similarly, the algorithms require verifying that localizing matrices $H^{\Uparrow}_p(Y)$ (see Definition~\ref{def:Hankel}, equation~\eqref{eq:hankeldeftrunc}) are positive semidefinite and, in practice, doing that for an operator-valued $p$ would lead to finite dimensional (matrix) approximations.}

 Fix a symmetric matrix-valued noncommutative polynomial $p \in M_{\mu}(\C\langle x \rangle)$ of degree $\leq \delta$ in $\gv$ variables.
 Thus $p$ takes the form